Chapter Twenty-Eight - Second Chances

 "You're kidding, right?"
-Mackenzie asked.
+Mackenzie asked in disbelief.

 "It's the only way.
 If this thing disappears it could be years before we get another chance."
 Dean explained.

 "Dad did not send me here to just walk away."
 Dean said with a determined looked on his face.
 She knew how badly he wanted to make this right, but she can't agree to putting an innocent person in danger.

 "Send you here?"
 Sam asked confused.
 "He didn't send you here, he sent us."